QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 A spanning tree $T$ is a spanning subgraph that is a tree.

 * It does not exist if $G$ is disconnected
-* T is a partial connected and acyclic graph of G
+* T is a partially connected and acyclic graph of G
 * Removed edges are forming a cycle basis
 </div><div>